darius-coelho/alpaca-takehome/README.md

 The app enables a clinician to see a list of schedule options, inspect the details of each option, and select a desired option.

+Challenges and approaches are:
+1) There are multiple clinicians, so we must create multiple schedule options for each clinician
+2) The schedule computation is time-intensive, so we can pre-compute the schedule options on the backend.
+3) After a clinician makes a selection, the backend must update the options for other clinicians.
+During this period, other clinicians must wait for the update to finish.

 ## Design decisions

+The front-end UX for the clinician would be they first provide their ID.
+Based on the ID, the frontend will request the backend to check if the ID exists.
+If  it does, the user will move to the scheduling page as shown in the provided sample image.
+On this page the user may view the details of various schedule options and select one schedule option.
+The user can keep an option selected but view details of different options.
+If another clinician made a selection, then the current clinician should see a "Schedule Stale" message and wait for an updated schedule.

+On the backend, we can precompute the schedules when the data is loaded initially and store them for retrieval.
+Every time a clinician selects a schedule, we can update or recompute the schedules for other physicians.
+We would need to maintain a flag that indicated if the schedules are up-to-date.
+This flag would be checked every time a clinician tries to select a schedule option.

 ## Assumptions

+I assumed that all clinicians and patients in the dataset were in California

 ## Sources

+Google, Stackoverflow, and Next.js api documentation.
+I tried to use chatgpt to help with the scheduling algorthm but could not find a solution in time.